gathering/unicorn-frontend/README.md

 Run `yarn` and `yarn dev` 🚀

+## Building

+Run `yarn` and `yarn build`

+## Hosting

+Serve static files generated in the dist folder however you'd like:
+- Web server like Nginx
+- Newest CDN on the block

 # Contributing

-Please send an MR for any cool features or changes you think we could benefit from 💕
+Please send a PR for any cool features or changes you think we could benefit from 💕

-# Deployment with now.sh from Zeit

-Want to run UNICORN yourself?
-Awesome!
-Currently we've implemented support for GitLab with GitLab Runner and now.sh.
-This can be seen in the .gitlab-ci file, but you will need to know about a few variables:

-`ZEIT_BASE_DOMAIN` your default zeit root domain.

-`NOW_TOKEN` your now.sh token, which should be set through your projects CI/CD settings.
-The token could be found through https://zeit.co/account/tokens

-`NOW_ALIAS_PRODUCTION` is a comma separated strings describing the aliases now.sh should use for the production environment.
-This should be set in the CI/CD settings of your project.